enyojs/moonstone/CONTRIBUTING.md

     <script src="enyo/tools/minifier/node_modules/less/dist/less-1.3.0.min.js"></script>

+Alternatively, there is also a "watch" mode for `lessc.sh`, which will automatically re-compile CSS based on any LESS dependency changes:

+    cd lib/moonstone/css
+    ../../../enyo/tools/lessc.sh -w ./package.js

 Additionally, any new controls contributed should follow this basic pattern to ensure proper themability support:

 * Place control's .js file(s) in `lib/moonstone/source` and add to `lib/moonstone/source/package.js`